There's no golden rule to saving for your kids, but there are some handy tips out there.

 There are other websites that are total money savers and game changers while they provide for great discount codes that can be used on investment and financial websites to gain low-cost service fees.
 Keep in mind, any saving is a good saving – there is no golden rule other than this.
 All the best.

 This is a sponsored post from ByDiscountCodes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.